localnerve/wpspa/README.md

-# Wordpress Spa
+# Wordpress SPA
-> (WIP) An example single page application that demonstrates using wordpress as an api
+> An example single page application that demonstrates using wordpress as an api (Work in progress)

+Latest static analysis [report](http://htmlpreview.github.io/?https://github.com/localnerve/wpspa/blob/master/report/index.html "Plato Report") of this project.

+The purpose of this project is to demonstrate a faster, mobile friendly Wordpress site.
+Also, to learn new stuff and keep growing.

 ## Development Notes